caroso1222/ng-popups/README.md

 # NgDialogs

-Easily create astounding **alert, confirm and prompt dialogs** for Angular.
+Easily create pretty **alert, confirm and prompt dialogs** for Angular.
 Think of `window.alert` or `window.confirm`, but more angularish and way prettier.

 **Demo:** [https://ngdialogs.carlosroso.com/](https://ngdialogs.carlosroso.com/)